breuner/elbencho/README.md

 <img src="graphics/elbencho-logo.svg" width="50%" height="50%" alt="elbencho logo" align="center"/>

-**A distributed storage benchmark for file systems and block devices with support for GPUs**
+**A distributed storage benchmark for file systems, object stores & block devices with support for GPUs**

 elbencho was inspired by traditional storage benchmark tools like [fio](https://github.com/axboe/fio), [mdtest](https://github.com/hpc/ior) and [ior](https://github.com/hpc/ior), but was written from scratch to replace them with a modern and easy to use unified tool for file systems and block devices.